 Proper judgment is one of the most appreciated characteristics of a leader.
 This quality is not obtained and then maintained; rather it is based on insight into each situation or person on a daily basis.
 Right judgments can be made only when we can see into the heart of the problem without our personal interests and feelings getting involved.
 That is not always easy because with every situation there are personalities involved.

-Having right judgment can allow people to have confidence in us if we have a reputation of judging things honestly.
-Others will be honest with us.
+Having right judgment can allow people to have confidence in us if we have a reputation of judging things honestly, others will be honest with us.
 This is a cycle that repeats itself, making it easier to get to the truth as people feel safe enough to be transparent as a result of our example.
-And we will avoid impulse buying and costly mistakes by practicing good judgment.
+We will avoid impulse buying and costly mistakes by practicing good judgment.

 Knowing the Facts

 Facts should not be ignored because facts mean the state of things as they really are, or reality.
 Facts in the form of data are the accumulation of information that takes us closer to reality.
 Facts and data do not necessarily describe total reality.
 If we don’t have the facts we may be failing and not know it until it’s too late to recover.
 Some of its benefits include the ability to design a better plan, function more efficiently, and project certain behaviors and their consequences.
 No one has ever started a business or an organization knowing all the facts.
 Nevertheless, before planning, it is important to get as much information as possible.
 We will also come closer to reality and be able to make better decisions based on good, sound, accessible information.